-In addition to tuition and fees, students will be required to pay laboratory fees for courses requiring labs.
-These fees are based on materials, consumables, and supplies required for the particular lab.
+In addition to tuition and fees, students will pay a lab fee for courses requiring labs.
+This fee is based on materials, consumables, and supplies required for the particular lab.
 Lab fees may vary due to an individual's ability and materials required by the course labs.
 Lab fees for particular courses are listed in course syllabi and based on the average student completing the course.
-Contact course instructor for more information on lab fees.
+Contact program faculty for more information on lab fees.